czrpb/soft-skills/accountabilityVresponsibility.md

 > Accountability aligns with Stoic ideas of self-control, reason and justice.
 Stoics believe in taking responsibility for your judgments and behaviors rather than blaming external factors.
 Accountability means examining your decisions rationally, admitting mistakes calmly and learning from errors to make wiser choices.
 It's being accountable to reason.

-In summary, while accountability involves owning your actions across philosophies, the foundations differ - care focuses on responsibility to relationships, virtue on moral character, and Stoicism on reason.
+In summary, while accountability involves owning your actions across philosophies, the foundations differ: care focuses on responsibility to relationships, virtue on moral character, and Stoicism on reason.
 But all see accountability as key to living an ethical life. *Let me know if you need any clarification or have additional questions!*

 ---